ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Evaluation

-ParcoursVis is applied to two distinct use cases, enabling participants to visualize real-world large datasets with an unprecedented level of scalability.
+\am{We collected user feedback from both use cases introduced in \autoref{sec_tasks}, enabling participants to visualize datasets with an unprecedented level of scalability with ParcoursVis.
 We provide usability insights, focusing on its progressive aspect when used by experts.
-Participants were able to perform tasks comparable to those in other ESS systems with no perceived latency.
+Participants were able to perform tasks comparable to those in EventFlow systems with no perceived latency.
+This study has been approved by our organization's Ethical Committee.}